-- 1. Know Your Flood Hazard

-- 2. Insure Your Property
+- 1. Know Your Flood Hazard - 2.
+Insure Your Property

 - 3. Protect People from the Hazard

 - 4. Protect Your Property from the Hazard

 - 5. Build Responsibly

 - 6. Protect Natural Floodplain Functions

-The message exercise resulted in requests for additional

-projects from

-Committee stakeholders, these include a newcomer orientation packet for major employers and a creditable course curriculum for real estate and insurance agents.
-The attached spreadsheet summarizes the District's current and planned outreach materials and efforts and how they fit into the PPI program.
+The message exercise resulted in requests for additional projects from the PPI Committee stakeholders, which include a newcomer orientation packet for major employers and a creditable course curriculum for real estate and insurance agents.
+Below summarizes the District's current and planned outreach materials, the district's efforts and how they fit into the PPI.